 Hello fellow homeschool moms who did NOT major in English.
 Did you get specialized college training in literature?
 Me either.
-And here we are now with kids at an age when we need to know how to dig deeper into literature, to support their continued intellectual growth in this area.
+And here we are now with kids at an age when we need to know how to dig deeper into literature and support their continued intellectual growth.

 So what to do?
 What does it mean to dig deeper into literature?
-And on top of that, how do we help our teens capture their original thoughts around a text?
+On top of that, how do we help our teens capture their original thoughts around a text?